1dyc322/PhoneCity/README.md

 # PhoneCity
-PhoneCity is a website that built by HTML, PHP, Javascript and CSS.
-Which also connect with Oracle SQL. <br />
+PhoneCity is a website that built by HTML, PHP, Javascript and CSS, in terms of the search part and enquire part, it connects with Oracle SQL. <br />
 ![PhoneCity](Capture.PNG)